Andrettin/Wyrmsun/readme.txt

 - Improved the road-building AI.
 - Improved the performance of the AI attack code.
 - Improved the performance of the AI healing item pick-up code.
+- AI units will now correctly use wyrm hearts to heal themselves.

 * Heroes
 - Fixed issue which allowed Germanic worker heroes to build Germanic buildings even if controlled by another civilization.